Lecturer in Visual Communication (Graphic Design)

 My research critically analyses the role of graphic objects as urban objects, and is positioned at the multidisciplinary interface between design studies, visual culture and urban geography.
 The focus is on how urban graphic objects contribute to the identity, structure and meaning of cities, undertaken from the perspective of graphic design as urban design.

 Essentially, I explore questions about the relationship between graphic form and urban context.
 Viewed through a continuum between type/typographic/graphic/urban design, this challenges ideas about what graphic design is, why it is relevant, what it can be, and how it is understood as a visual form of knowledge production.
 Key aspects of this are discussed in my first book, Graphic Design in Urban Environments (2016).
 I work closely with PhD students in this area, and recently co-supervised to completion Dr. Lingqi Kong’s research entitled A critical analysis of local and global cultural factors in graphic wayfinding design – a case study of Beijing.
 Current research themes include: the definition and understanding of graphic spaces in urban spaces; archival practice and its potential for classifying urban graphic objects in digital repositories; and, representations of fascism in new town development in the Latina Province, Italy.

 Design education and pedagogic research are also areas of interest.
 I have published several conference and journal papers on art and design assessment criteria, as well as organising workshops at conferences and institutions both nationally and internationally.
-In keeping with this agenda, I have undertaken the role of guest editor for a special issue of Art, Design and Communication in Higher Education on the theme ‘Territories of Graphic Design Education’, due to be published in 2017.
+In keeping with this agenda, I recently edited a special issue of Art, Design and Communication in Higher Education on the theme ‘Territories of Graphic Design Education’.

 Completed PhD supervisions: